xtreger/handbook-of-best-practices/README.md

 + Assess the efficacy of the code review process with metrics.
 + Facilitate a conversation between reviewers and developers.
-+ Organize and display the updated files in a change.
++ Organise and display the updated files in a change.

 &nbsp;